-39. Provision of information, training and instruction
+39-Provision of information, training and instruction

-- (1) This regulation applies for the purposes of section 19 of the Act to a person conducting a business or undertaking. - (2) The person must ensure that information, training and instruction provided to a worker is suitable and adequate having regard to - (a) the nature of the work carried out by the worker; and - (b) the nature of the risks associated with the work at the time the information, training or instruction is provided; and - (c) the control measures implemented.
+- (1) This regulation applies for the purposes of section 19 of the Act to a person conducting a business or undertaking. - (2) The person must ensure that information, training and instruction provided to a worker is suitable and adequate having regard to- - (a) the nature of the work carried out by the worker; and - (b) the nature of the risks associated with the work at the time the information, training or instruction is provided; and - (c) the control measures implemented.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) The person must ensure, so far as is reasonably practicable, that the information, training and instruction provided under this regulation is provided in a way that is readily understandable by any person to whom it is provided.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (3) The person must ensure, so far as is reasonably practicable, that the information, training and instruction provided to a worker is provided in a way that is readily understandable by any person to whom it is provided.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.

-Division 2 - General working environment
+Division 2-General working environment

-40. Duty in relation to general workplace facilities
+40-Duty in relation to general workplace facilities